solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ## Customizing the runtime

-Choosing a platform to run your MySQL and PHP containerized applications plays an important part with the performance you will get.
-In most cases, creating your own custom PHP container can improve performance up to 6x over the out of box offical PHP containers.
-As a developer, you will need to determine if the effort of building your own image will provide you with the performance you are looking for.
+Choosing a platform to run your MySQL and PHP containerized applications plays an important part in how much performance will be acheived.
+In most cases, creating a custom PHP container can improve performance up to 6x over the out of box offical PHP containers.
+As a developer, it is important to determine if the effort of building a custom image will be worth the performance gain from the work.
 Also keep in mind that later version of PHP tend to perform better than older versions.

-You can test these custom environments by running various benchmarks using the [PHPBench tool].
+Custom environments can be tested against standard workloads by running various benchmarks using the [PHPBench tool].

 ## Running MySQL Benchmarks

-There are several tools that can be used to test your MySQL environment.
-Here are a few that you can use to determine who well your instance is
+There are several tools that can be used to benchmark MySQL environments.
+Here are a few that can be used to determine how well an instance is performing:
-running:

 -   [DBT2 Benchmark] - DBT2 is an open source benchmark that mimics an
     OLTP application for a company owning large amounts of warehouses.